Best WordPress hosting of 2021: top 8 options to choose from

 |Best for||Ease of use and a bunch of WordPress perks|

-GoDaddy doesn’t make my head spin when it comes to the regular shared plans, but it does have impressive WordPress hosting packages.
-They come with all the essentials to easily start a website, plus – premium themes and editor you’ll not find with other providers.
+GoDaddy doesn't make my head spin when it comes to the regular shared plans, but small businesses may find its WordPress hosting packages quite appealing.
+They come with all the essentials to easily start a website, plus – premium themes and editor you'll not find with other providers.

 Here's exactly what makes GoDaddy WordPress plans great: